PolyGame Master

 The PolyGame Master (PGM) is an arcade system board released in 1997 by the Taiwan company IGS.
-The PGM was developed in order to compete with the likes of SNK's Neo Geo MVS system in Taiwan.
+The PGM was developed in order to compete with the likes of SNK Playmore's Neo Geo MVS system in Taiwan.
 It was succeeded by PGM2 in 2007, and PGM3 in 2012.

-DoDonPachi II, released by CAVE, came on a single dedicated board and utilizes a customized BIOS programmed by CAVE.
+DoDonPachi DaiOuJou, released by CAVE, came on a single dedicated board and utilizes a customized BIOS programmed by CAVE.
 Ketsui and Espgaluda, again released by CAVE, came on a single dedicated board, but did not have a separate BIOS, as these functions are integrated into the main program.

 IGS PolyGame Master

 Description

 The IGS PolyGame Master is an arcade system released by IGS in 1997.
 It features many video games, the most notable of which are the titles from the Knights of Valour series.

+In April 2023, IGS released the IGS Classic Arcade Collection on the Nintendo Switch, a compilation of eight games originally created for the IGS PolyGame Master.